ASU named Bee Campus USA affiliate

 5. Call Facilities Management, available 24/7 at 480-965-3633 or use the ASU LiveSafe app.
 Tap: tips>other>send details

-ASU Alert and Advisory messages: ASU Police sends Alert and Advisory messages to the campus community based on bee swarm severity through email, text, Facebook and X (Twitter).
-Emails also are sent to all university email accounts.
+ASU Alert and Advisory messages: ASU Police sends Alert and Advisory messages to the campus community based on bee swarm severity through email, text, Facebook and the social platform X. Emails also are sent to all university email accounts.
 For more information, visit the Alerts and Advisories Web page.

 ASU LiveSafe mobile app: Send ASU Police real-time, anonymous tips that include chat, pictures, audio and video.
 Download the free app via Apple iTunes or Google Play.
 Learn more about app features on the ASU LiveSafe Web page.